abapify/otel-logpoint/README.md

 # otel-logpoint
 ABAP telemetry via log-points PoC

+This is the plugin for core [Otel API](https://github.com/abapify/otel) project.

 The main problem in ABAP is not how to generate trace data because this is runtime but how to export them.

 We tried following appoaches: